Ruthmwangi26/gallery/readme.md

 This is a forked repository
-This will be used for deployment aoutomation using Jenkins
+This will be used for deployment automation using Jenkins